dasuos/SecurityStuff/README.md

 Demonstration of security research and educational proofs-of-concept in Python and C

 ## ARP spoofing - arp_spoofing
+**DO NOT RUN** on production networks or public infrastructure.
+Run **only** in an isolated disposable VM or a completely controlled lab network (host-only / virtual network) and with explicit consent from all participants.

 **arp_spoofing_attack.py**
-- Example of ARP spoofing attack (for installing Scapy, use <code>pip3 install --pre scapy[basic]</code>)
+- Educational demo of ARP spoofing attack (for installing Scapy, use <code>pip3 install --pre scapy[basic]</code>) **arp_spoofing_detection.py**

-**arp_spoofing_detection.py**
 - Script demonstrating ARP spoofing detection by mapping MAC and IP addresses (for installing Scapy, use <code>pip3 install --pre scapy[basic]</code>)

 ## Ransomware - ransomware
+**DO NOT RUN** on production or persistent hosts.
+Run only in an isolated disposable VM snapshot only for research/educational purposes

 **ransomware.py**
-- Ransomware recursively iterating through a directory encrypting all files with a symmetric key, which is after encrypted with a public key
+- Educational demo that recursively iterates through a directory, encrypting all files with a symmetric key, which is then encrypted with a public key
 - For generating RSA private and public key, use for example: <code>openssl genrsa -out rsa_private.key 4096</code> and <code>openssl rsa -in rsa_pair.key -pubout -out rsa_public.key</code>
-- Use at your own risk

 **decryption.py**
-- The decryption of symmetric key with private key, which is after that used to recursively decrypt all files in a directory
+- The decryption of the symmetric key with the private key, which is used to decrypt all files in a directory recursively

 ## Reverse shell - reverse_shell
 **reverse_shell.py**